 What is the history of Parham House & Gardens to the present day?

 After the Dissolution of the Monasteries in 1540, Henry VIII granted the manor of Parham, which had belonged to the Abbey of Westminster, to a London mercer called Robert Palmer.
 Parham's foundation stone was laid in 1577 by Robert's two-year-old grandson, Thomas.
 Thomas Palmer sold the house in 1601 to Sir Thomas Bysshopp.
 For 320 years Bysshopp descendants lived at Parham until it was sold in 1922 by the 17th Baroness Zouche to the Hon.
 Clive and Alicia Pearson.
 Clive was the second son of Weetman Dickinson Pearson, the 1st Viscount Cowdray.
 With the outbreak of war in 1939, Parham became home to 30 evacuee children from Peckham in south-east London.
 The Pearsons found Parham in sad repair and together they revived and restored Parham with great sensitivity and care, collecting many interesting and special things with which to furnish it.
 On 17th July 1948 they opened the doors to the public, and 61 visitors, paying 2/6d for adults and 1/6d for children came in.
 Parham has welcomed visitors ever since.
 Parham is now home to Lady Emma Barnard, great-granddaughter to Clive and Alicia Pearson.

 What is there to see and do at Parham House & Gardens?

-Parham House & Gardens hosts various special events throughout the year including their popular Garden Weekend, please visit the website for more information.
+Parham House & Gardens hosts various specialist tours and exhibitions throughout the year: please visit the website for more information.